Find Grad Schools

 6 Yearly Graduations

 The 7th most popular school in the country for cell/cellular biology and histology majors who are seeking their doctor's degree is University of California - San Francisco.
 Each year, around 3,200 students seeking various degrees attend the university.
 During the most recent year for which we have data, 6 people received their doctor's degree in cell/cellular biology and histology from UCSF.
-Of these students, 43% were women and 14% were members of underrepresented racial-ethnic groups.
+About 67% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #7